zitadel/zitadel/docs/docs/examples/login/symfony.md

 #### User list

-The user list controller displays all users from the database that were created during OIDC login.
+The user list controller displays all users from the database, that were created during OIDC login.
 Only users with an admin role will have access to this page.

 ```php reference